 Furthermore, advantages associated with the hydrometallurgical recycling process compared to other methods, such as low cost, low temperature, high energy efficiency, and less environmental pollution, are expected to propel the lithium-ion battery recycling market forward throughout the projected period.

-It's divided into automotive, industrial, consumer electronics, and non-automotive categories based on the end-user.
 The non-automotive category dominated the market.
 Data centres in telecommunications, forklift batteries, emergency battery backup systems, UPS systems, standalone power backups, and renewable energy integration can benefit from second-life lithium-ion batteries.
 It is due to the high purity of recycled metals, including lithium, cobalt, aluminium, nickel, and others, which have qualities similar to those of newly manufactured materials.
 As a result, the reasons mentioned above are expected to propel the lithium-ion battery recycling market forward in the future years.